-Sub categories Percentage Share 4.1 Maintain and improve existing levels of bus transit service in areas 33.0% that can support productive fixed-route service throughout Marin County.
-Maintain a network of high productivity bus service in high volume corridors Expand first and last mile transit services for residents and workers • Provide innovative services in communities that may not support traditional fixed-route service • Enhance public safety through Marin Transit's role in providing emergency mobility in the face of natural disaster 4.2 Provide funding for the Muir Woods Shuttle System Maintain and expand the rural and recreational bus services 3.0% 4.2 including the West Marin Stagecoach.
-3.0% 4.3 Maintain and expand transit services and programs for those with 9.5% 7.5 special needs - seniors and persons with disabilities including 7.570 those who are low-income.
-4.4 Provide transit services to schools in Marin County to reduce local 5.0% congestion.
-2.070 • Provide yellow bus services in partnership with local schools and parent organizations Provide transit routes to schools along high performing corridors 4.5 Invest in bus transit facilities for a clean and efficient transit 4.0% system. • Provide matching funds for the purchase of the green transit fleet including alternative fuel vehicles and electric vehicles • Support the role of Marin Transit in development of a renewed/relocated Bettini Bus Hub • Support the development of a local bus maintenance facility • Improve passenger amenities at bus stops, including real-time transit information 4.6 Expand access to ferries and regional transit, managed by Golden 0.5% Gate Transit.
+Sub categories Percentage Share 4.1 Maintain and improve existing levels of bus transit service in areas that can support productive fixed-route service throughout Marin County.
+33.0% Maintain a network of high productivity bus service in high volume corridors Expand first and last mile transit services for residents and workers Provide innovative services in communities that may not support traditional fixed-route service • Enhance public safety through Marin Transit's role in providing emergency mobility in the face of natural disaster • Provide funding for the Muir Woods Shuttle System 4.2 Maintain and expand the rural and recreational bus services including the West Marin Stagecoach.
+3.0% 4.3 Maintain and expand transit services and programs for those with 9.5% special needs - seniors and persons with disabilities including those who are low-income.
+4.4 Provide transit services to schools in Marin County to reduce local congestion.
+5.0% Provide yellow bus services in partnership with local schools and parent organizations • Provide transit routes to schools along high performing corridors 4.5 Invest in bus transit facilities for a clean and efficient transit system.
+4.0% • Provide matching funds for the purchase of the green transit fleet including alternative fuel vehicles and electric vehicles Support the role of Marin Transit in development of a renewed/relocated Bettini Bus Hub Support the development of a local bus maintenance facility • Improve passenger amenities at bus stops, including real-time transit information